Streetcars

 Equipment Information

-CCRy 209 is a replica of a Chicago cable trailer.
-It was built during the Great Depression using metal components from an original car.
+Chicago City Railway 209 is a replica of a Chicago cable trailer.
+The Chicago Surface Lines built it during the Great Depression using metal components from an original car.
 Cable cars are closely associated today with San Francisco but in 1900 Chicago actually had the largest network of cable car lines in the country.
-“Grip cars,” which gripped the moving cable beneath the street, were used to haul one or more trailers like this one that helped increase their passenger capacity.
-The last Chicago cable car line was replaced by electric streetcars in 1906.
+“Grip cars,” which gripped the moving cable beneath the street, could haul one or more trailers like this one that helped increase their passenger capacity.
+Electric streetcars replaced the last Chicago cable cars in 1906.

 Chicago City Railway 209 Details